JordyMoos/JMTradingHouseSnapshot/README.md

 JMTradingHouseSnapshot.events.SCAN_ALREADY_RUNNING
 ```

-Will be triggered when the scanner is already making a snapshot
+Will be triggered when the scanner is already making a snapshot.

 ```lua
 JMTradingHouseSnapshot.registerForEvent(JMTradingHouseSnapshot.events.SCAN_ALREADY_RUNNING, function ()